-To be eligible for funding, performances must take place in Virginia but outside of the performer’s home base.
+To be eligible for funding, performances must take place in Virginia but but at least 30 miles outside of the performer’s home base.
 Any activity underwritten with Commission touring assistance funds must be open to the public, and the presenter must provide community-wide publicity.
 Elementary and secondary schools, senior living facilities, correctional facilities, and hospitals are exempt from this Commission requirement.

 Back to top

 1. The presenter (sponsor) should choose the performer(s) or ensemble it wishes to present, then contact the artist, agent or ensemble directly using the contact information included with each Tour Directory listing.

 2. The presenter should negotiate the terms of all performance/event arrangements directly with each artist or ensemble.
 Upon finalization of the terms of the contract, the presenter should go to the Commission’s website and fill out an online Presenter Touring Assistance Application including a copy of the signed contract by the deadline.
 Applications will be accepted between March 1, 2018, and December 1, 2018 The completed application questionnaire and signed contract must be submitted online at least four weeks before the scheduled performance/event.

 3. The Commission awards touring support grants to presenters (sponsors) of a particular artist/ensemble on a first-come, first-served basis from that artist’s/ensemble’s allocation until December 1, 2018.
 Presenters (sponsors) should not consider touring grants automatic but should wait for confirmation from the Commission.
 Award letters are generally emailed by the Commission two weeks after receipt of each completed application and contract.